nestordemeure/NERSChat/README.md

 Thus, we defaulted to [Huggingface's Text Embeddings Inference](https://github.com/huggingface/text-embeddings-inference).

 See [this page](https://huggingface.co/docs/text-embeddings-inference/quick_tour) for the various supported enpoints (the API is further detailled [here](https://huggingface.github.io/text-embeddings-inference/)).

+### Router

+Since we can only serve one model (and one type of model) per worker, there is a `router` script that puts a simple `nginx` router on top of two workers, redirecting queries depending on their routes (embedding or LLM?).

 ## TODO